 Location: Pearns Bay, Antigua

 We continued our Nav Master class with Calum in the morning.
-We learned how to accurately calculate compass headings taking variations and deviations into account, and hopefully soon we could put these skills in real practice when we star charting our own courses.
-Seamanship class was followed by some Rescue Diver theory videos and a quick lunch of delicious hot dogs and french fries.
+We learned how to accurately calculate compass headings taking variations and deviations into account, and hopefully, soon, we could put these skills in real practice when we start charting our own courses.
+The seamanship class was followed by some Rescue Diver theory videos and a quick lunch of delicious hot dogs and french fries.
 Captain Steve rejoined us after his morning visit to the doctor.
 He finally got to take his stitches out, although the cut still has some healing to do!

 Meanwhile, Graham, Meg, and Alice worked diligently in the galley and made us lemon chicken for dinner, which was delicious.
-Now, everyone is suited up for our first night dive, which got quickly cancelled due to a quickly approaching lightning storm, but there will be more opportunity
+Now, everyone is suited up for our first night dive, which got quickly canceled due to a quickly approaching lightning storm, but there will be more opportunity.